nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 bluetoothctl connect <mac_address>
 ```

-If you are connecting your phone, the above command will list Pi as a paired/connected device on the Phone as well.
+If you are connecting your phone, the above command will list the Pi as a paired/connected device on the phone as well.

 ## Command Line Reference